astronomer/docs/archived_software_docs/version-0.16/access-airflow-database.md

 psql -U postgres
 ```

-## Access to the Airflow Database on Astronomer
+## Access to the Apache Airflow® Database on Astronomer

 The easiest way to pull from Airflow's Metadata Database on Astronomer is to leverage the `AIRFLOW_CONN_AIRFLOW_DB` Environment Variable, which we set [here](https://github.com/astronomer/airflow-chart/blob/master/templates/_helpers.yaml#L16-L20).